huggingface/blog/openvino.md

 print(outputs)
 ```

 ​To verify that quantization did not have a negative impact on accuracy, we applied an evaluation step to compare the accuracy of the original model with its quantized counterpart.
 We evaluate both models on a subset of the dataset (taking only 20% of the evaluation dataset).
-We observed no loss in accuracy with both models having an accuracy of **87.6**.
+We observed little to no loss in accuracy with both models having an accuracy of **87.6**.

 ```python
 from datasets import load_dataset